Closing in on $\alpha$-attractors: Acknowledgments

 \section{Acknowledgments}

 LI is grateful to H. Jense and C. Hill for discussing the P-ACT-LB-BK18 $n_s$ measurement, and to M. Ballardini for a clarification on the difference between second- and third-order slow-roll predictions for $n_s$.
+The authors are grateful to E. Ferreira, L. Heurtier, R. Kallosh and A. Linde for helpful discussions.
 This work was supported by the Science and Technology Facilities Council (grant numbers ST/W001225/1 and ST/X000931/1).
 SB thanks Cristobal Zenteno for pointing out several interesting works on the topic.
 SB and MF acknowledge the ``Consolidaci\'{o}n Investigadora'' grant CNS2022-135590.
 The work of SB and MF is partially supported by the Spanish Research Agency (Agencia Estatal de Investigaci\'{o}n) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 MF acknowledges support from the ``Ram\'{o}n y Cajal'' grant RYC2021-033786-I. Initial discussion for this work was carried out during the 2025 ``The Dawn of Gravitational Wave Cosmology'' workshop, supported by the Fundaci\'{o}n Ram\'{o}n Areces and hosted by the ``Centro de Ciencias de Benasque Pedro Pascual''.
 We thank both the CCBPP and the Fundaci\'{o}n Areces for creating a stimulating and very productive environment for research.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising from this work.
 Supporting research data are available on reasonable request from the corresponding author, Laura Iacconi.